21 Clever “Other” Uses For Tomato Cages

 Outdoor Decorating

-Make A Pine Cone Tree – Use the cage as a form to fill with pine cones and make a cool looking “tree” to welcome visitors.
+Make a Pine Cone Tree: Use the cage as a form to fill with pine cones and create a striking “tree” to welcome visitors.

 Spooky Ghost – Make a “spooky” tomato cage ghost for Halloween